Bversity-school-of-Biosciences/Noorul-Jaasim-B-Bootcamp_Bioinfo_COVID-19_Biomarkers/README.md

 **Repository Contents**

-Data:
+- Data:

   Folder for raw and processed gene expression data.
-(Kindly go through every sheets in the Excel Data Analysis file to understand the statistical tests, functional annotations (pathways) & clinical significance.)
+(Kindly go through every sheets in the Excel Data Analysis file to look at the statistical tests, functional annotations         (pathways) & clinical significance.)

-Results:
+- Results:

   Plots and analysis results highlighting key findings along with final dashboard visualisations.

-Presentation:
+- Presentation:

   Final slides showcasing the journey of the project.

 **Results**